-Additional scrutiny of the ongoing financial situation and specifically the budget implications for 2023-24 will be undertaken by the Finance team and the Trustees Resource audit and risk committee.
+Additional scrutiny of the ongoing financial situation and specifically the budget implications for 2024-25 has been undertaken by the Finance team and the Trustees from both the Resources Audit and Risk committee and the Safeguarding Curriculum and Pastoral committee.
+This small working group intends to continue into 2024-25 to further scrutinise the financial situation and levels of spending in certain areas.